 How to Become a Meeting, Convention, or Event Planner

-Planners who have studied hospitality management may start out with greater responsibilities than those from other academic disciplines.
-College students may also gain experience by planning meetings for a university club.
-In addition, some colleges offer continuing education courses in meeting and event planning.
+Planners who have studied meeting and event management or hospitality management may start out with greater responsibilities than do those from other academic disciplines.
+Some colleges offer continuing education courses in meeting and event planning.

 Licenses, Certifications, and Registrations

-The Convention Industry Council offers the Certified Meeting Professional (CMP) credential, a voluntary certification for meeting and convention planners.
-Although the CMP is not required, it is widely recognized in the industry and may help in career advancement.
-To qualify, candidates must have a minimum of 36 months of meeting management experience, recent employment in a meeting management job, and proof of continuing education credits.
-Those who qualify must then pass an exam that covers topics such as adult learning, financial management, facilities and services, logistics, and meeting programs.
+The Events Industry Council offers the Certified Meeting Professional (CMP) credential, which is widely recognized in the industry and may help in career advancement.
+To qualify for the CMP, candidates’ applications must include proof of experience and education.
+Those who qualify must then pass an exam that covers topics such as strategic planning, financial and risk management, facility operations and services, and logistics.

-The Society of Government Meeting Professionals (SGMP) offers the Certified Government Meeting Professional (CGMP) designation for meeting planners who work for, or contract with, federal, state, or local government.
-This certification is not required to work as a government meeting planner; however, it may be helpful for those who want to show that they know government buying policies and travel regulations.
+The Society of Government Meeting Professionals offers the Certified Government Meeting Professional (CGMP) designation for meeting planners who work for, or contract with, federal, state, or local government.
+This certification is helpful for candidates who want to show that they know government purchasing policies and travel regulations.
 To qualify, candidates must have worked as a meeting planner for at least 1 year and have been a member of SGMP for 6 months.
 To become a certified planner, members must take a 3-day course and pass an exam.

 Communication skills.
-Meeting, convention, and event planners communicate with clients, suppliers, and event staff.
-They must have excellent written and oral communication skills and be able to convey the needs of their clients effectively.
+Meeting, convention, and event planners exchange information with clients, suppliers, and event staff.
+They must have excellent written and oral communication skills to express the needs of their clients.